rspace-os/api-tutorial/Cookbook/LinkFilesToADocument.md

 # Aim

 You are collecting files in a directory - perhaps deposited there by an instrument.
-You'd like these to be automatically sent to an RSpace experiment document
+You'd like these to be automatically sent to an RSpace experiment document so that they are associated with an experiment or protocol.

 # Background